THE LATE LIVE SHOW STAFF

 Megan Green (Writer) is a comedian and playwright who performs and makes videos with her sketch comedy group Drew’s Tumbler.
 She writes humor content for Groupon and her comedic plays have been produced in the Boston Theater Marathon and Off-Broadway in New York City.
 You can see more of her shameful thoughts on Twitter at @meganmailegreen and @pinterestfake.

-Dan Ronan (Writer) is a 23-year-old comedian from Chicago.
-Dan began doing improv and sketch comedy at age 15, and at age 18, Dan started doing stand-up comedy.
-In town, he performs regularly at Zanies, UP Comedy Club, Laugh Factory, and The Improv.
-In addition to that, he works at clubs around the midwest, and has worked with comedians such as Pete Holmes, Hannibal Buress, Ted Alexandro, Moshe Kasher, TJ Miller, and Chelsea Peretti.
-He enjoys the show Friends, and one day he will die.
+Dan Ronan (Writer) began doing improv and sketch comedy at age 15, and at age 18, he started doing stand-up comedy.
+In Chicago, he performed regularly at Zanies, UP Comedy Club, Laugh Factory, and The Improv.
+In addition to that, he worked at clubs around the midwest, and worked with comedians such as Pete Holmes, Hannibal Buress, Ted Alexandro, Moshe Kasher, TJ Miller, and Chelsea Peretti.
+He enjoyed the show Friends and was one of our most beloved staff members.
+Dan passed away at the age of 24 on June 6, 2014.

 David Sidorov (Writer) is a comedy writer and director who recently moved to Chicago from New York.
 He’s currently a staff writer for the Onion News Network, and as a director he has made videos that have been featured on television and on computer websites.
 David studied improv at the Upright Citizens Brigade and Film and TV at NYU.
 He’s excited to work on The Late Live Show this season (duh!)